awillats/circuit-visualizer-p5/README.md

 closed-loop control can eliminate colliders (by serving inputs to junction) closed-loop control interrrupts chains

-# Major Issues:
+# Major Issues 🐛:
-- all node creation functions reference global variables, this makes it difficult to extend
+- [ ] all node creation functions reference global variables, this makes it difficult to extend

 - [ ] signal propogation for correlation inspection is "too correlated"